A numerically stable communication-avoiding s-step GMRES algorithm: Results on parallel scaling performance

 \subsection{Weak scaling}

 We present weak scaling of our proposed algorithm using 3D Laplace matrices arising from 7-stencil finite difference discretization of uniform cubic grids.
 This matrix choice gives us the freedom to vary the dimension of the matrix without changing the sparsity pattern and its eigenvalue spectrum, allowing for fair comparisons.
-We vary the dimension of the matrix from 1M to 256M and the number of nodes from 1 to 256 (56 to 14,336 cores).
+We vary the dimension of the matrix from $8 \times 10^6$ to $16\times 10^9$ and the number of nodes from 1 to 2048 (56 to 114,688 cores).
 For all benchmarks, we run 100 iterations without any restart.

-No preconditioners are used so that all iterations are completed without premature convergence.
-For adaptive $s$-step GMRES algorithms, we use a step size of $s_0 = 100$.
+We first present a set of weak scaling experiments where no preconditioners are used so that all iterations are completed without premature convergence.
+For adaptive $s$-step GMRES algorithms, we use a step size of $s_0 = 100$ with scaled Newton polynomials.
 The initial step size estimator predicts $s_0^* = 100$ and the actual implementation produces the same step size as well in all cases.
 Hence, there is only one block iteration involved in each run of the adaptive $s$-step GMRES algorithm.
-The timing breakdown for SpMV and orthogonalization steps (both computation and communication) is shown in \cref{fig:weakscaling}.
+The timing breakdown for SpMV and orthogonalization steps is shown in \Cref{fig:weakscaling}.

-First, we note that the most significant time difference between the adaptive $s-$step GMRES and the standard GMRES algorithm comes from the global synchronization time of reduction operations. the global synchronization time for GMRES (black bar in \cref{fig:weakscaling}) increases significantly and gradually dominates the overall algorithm time as the number of nodes increases.
-However, the adaptive $s$-step GMRES algorithm shows a minimal synchronization time for orthogonalization, as there is only one block iteration involving four global reductions in total.
-Hence, the orthogonalization time including both computation and communication shows constant time even up to 256 nodes (14,336 cores).

-Second, the computational time for orthogonalization for GMRES (green bar in \cref{fig:weakscaling}) increases, while the computational time of ortho\-go\-na\-li\-zation for our commu\-ni\-ca\-tion-avoiding variant is constant.
-This is because orthogonalization in MGS-GMRES depends on BLAS-2 operations for orthogonalizing one Krylov vector at a time, whereas adaptive $s$-step GMRES relies on BLAS-3 operations in BCGS to orthogonalize multiple Krylov vectors at once.
-This highlights that our algorithm can avoid data movement even within a single node by leveraging fast memory, leading to scalable performance.

-Thirdly, the scaling performance of SpMV operations (blue bar in \cref{fig:weakscaling}) in both cases is fairly similar.
-Both implementations use the same kernel for SpMV operations but MPK in adaptive $s$-step GMRES algorithm requires an additional vector-wise update for polynomial bases other than the monomial basis.
-Nonetheless, the communication-avoiding GMRES gives slightly better performance.
-We conjecture that this is due to the consecutive application of SpMVs in MPK that can explore efficient fast memory usage.